-The Enhanced RISC86 microarchitecture defines the characteristics of the AMD-K6 family.
+The Enhanced RISC86 microarchitecture defines the characteristics of the AMD-K6 family of processors.
 The innovative RISC86 microarchitecture approach implements the x86 instruction set by internally translating x86 instructions into RISC86 operations.
 These RISC86 operations were specially designed to include direct support for the x86 instruction set while observing the RISC performance principles of fixed length encoding, regularized instruction fields, and a large register set.

-The Enhanced RISC86 microarchitecture used in the AMD-K6-2 processor enables higher processor core performance and promotes straightforward extensions, such as those added in the current AMD-K6-2 processor and those planned for the future.
-Instead of directly executing complex x86 instructions, which have lengths of 1 to 15 bytes, the AMD-K6-2 processor executes the simpler and easier fixed-length RISC86 operations, while maintaining the instruction coding efficiencies found in x86 programs.
+The Enhanced RISC86 microarchitecture used in the AMD-K6-2E+ processor enables higher processor core performance and promotes straightforward extensions, such as those added in the current AMD-K6-2E+ processor and those planned for the future.
+Instead of directly executing complex x86 instructions, which have lengths of 1 to 15 bytes, the AMD-K6-2E+ processor executes the simpler and easier fixed-length RISC86 operations, while maintaining the instruction coding efficiencies found in x86 programs.

-The AMD-K6-2 processor contains parallel decoders, a centralized RISC86 operation scheduler, and ten execution units that support superscalar operation-multiple decode, execution, and retirement-of x86 instructions.
+The AMD-K6-2E+ processor contains parallel decoders, a centralized RISC86 operation scheduler, and ten execution units that support superscalar operation-multiple decode, execution, and retirement-of x86 instructions.
 These elements are packed into an aggressive and highly efficient six-stage pipeline.

+AMD-K6-2E+ Processor Block Diagram

-AMD-K6[®]-2 Processor Block Diagram.
-As shown in Figure 1 on page 7, the high-performance, out-of-order execution engine of the AMD-K6-2 processor is mated to a split level-one 64-Kbyte writeback cache with 32 Kbytes of instruction cache and 32 Kbytes of data cache.
-The instruction cache feeds the decoders and, in turn, the decoders feed the scheduler.
+As shown in Figure 1 on page 13, the high-performance, out-of-order execution engine of the AMD-K6-2E+ processor is mated to a split, level-one, 64-Kbyte, writeback cache with 32 Kbytes of instruction cache and 32 Kbytes of data cache.
+Backing up the level-one (L1) cache is a large, unified, level-two (L2), 128-Kbyte, writeback cache.
+The L1 instruction cache feeds the decoders and, in turn, the decoders feed the scheduler.
 The ICU issues and retires RISC86 operations contained in the scheduler.
 The system bus interface is an industry-standard 64-bit Super7 and Socket 7 demultiplexed bus.

-The AMD-K6-2 processor combines the latest in processor microarchitecture to provide the highest x86 performance for today's personal computers.
-The AMD-K6-2 processor offers true sixth-generation performance and full x86 binary software compatibility.
+The AMD-K6-2E+ processor combines the latest in processor microarchitecture to provide the highest x86 performance for today's computational systems.
+The AMD-K6-2E+ processor offers true sixth-generation performance and x86 binary software compatibility.

 Figure 1.
-AMD-K6®-2 Processor Block Diagram
+AMD-K6TM-2E+ Processor Block Diagram

+Decoders

-Decoders.
-Decoding of the x86 instructions begins when the on-chip instruction cache is filled.
+Decoding of the x86 instructions begins when the on-chip L1 instruction cache is filled.
 Predecode logic determines the length of an x86 instruction on a byte-by-byte basis.
-This predecode information is stored, along with the x86 instructions, in the instruction cache, to be used later by the decoders.
+This predecode information is stored, along with the x86 instructions, in the L1 instruction cache, to be used later by the decoders.
 The decoders translate on-the-fly, with no additional latency, up to two x86 instructions per clock into RISC86 operations.